 Be that as it may, wouldn’t it be nice to have that support in other aspects of your life?
 Imagine having your own personal champion dedicated to encouraging and promoting your success.
 Not only that, but this is the one person who never doubts your ability or drive.

-It’s chemistry between you and your instructor!
+It’s chemistry between you and your ballroom dance teacher!

 Basically, when you’re developing a lasting alliance, the most important thing is chemistry.
 Dictionary.com says when it comes to relationships, chemistry is “the interaction of one personality with another.”